Market Updates

 CA DRE #01212512 | 15+ years experience

-Borrowers need to understand who qualifies, how the money works, and how it fits with the first mortgage.
+For the right borrower, that's a real opportunity.
+But the headline is only the starting point.
+You need to understand who qualifies, how the money works, and how it fits with the first mortgage.

 What happened

-That is a meaningful number in a county where entry prices are still high and cash-to-close is often the biggest obstacle.
+That's a meaningful number in a county where entry prices are still high and cash-to-close is often the biggest obstacle.

 What borrowers should verify first